 Luckily, you can learn how to make a DIY dog cone from things around your house.
 These ideas are easy, simple, and worth giving a try to help your dog feel more comfortable.

-They still do the most important job, which is preventing your dog from licking, irritating, and possibly infecting their wound.
-Read on to learn about seven DIY dog cone ideas made from everyday items in your home.
+They still do the most important job, which is preventing your dog from licking, irritating, and possibly infecting its wound.
+Read on to learn about five DIY dog cone ideas made from everyday items in your home.

 1. Towel Dog Collar, From Dog Training Nation

 The first DIY dog cone on our list is the towel cone.
 If you want a comfy alternative, you’ve found it with this towel dog collar from Dog Training Nation.
 It’s as easy as wrapping a folded towel around your dog’s neck and duct-taping it in place—that is, if your dog is willing to stand there while you fit it.
 If not, that’s why we added peanut butter or a treat to our list of materials, to help keep your dog occupied while you figure it out.